KNOWLEDGE BASE

 (Aepyceros melampus)

 The Impala is the only extant species in this subfamily.
-It is a medium-sized antelope of eastern and southern Africa with two subspecies.
-These are woodland and savannah species that live in herds.
+It is a medium-sized antelope found in eastern and southern Africa.
+There are two recognized subspecies: the grassland-dwelling common impala (or Kenyan impala) and the larger, darker black-faced impala that lives in more arid scrublands.
+Both subspecies are social animals that live in herds.

 Subfamily Alcelaphinae